 When Article 6 ITMOs can be issued onto the blockchain, Klima can create a carbon pool, similar to the existing BCT pool, for tokenized Paris Agreement carbon credits.
 We applaud and support Blockchain for Climate Foundation’s efforts in bridging the gap between the legacy carbon market and the world of decentralized finance, and believe their actions will help accelerate the delivery of global finance for climate action.

 In the words of the International Carbon Reduction & Offsetting Alliance (ICROA): The VCM exists to enable non-state actors to take climate action ahead of and beyond regulation.
 There are countless private companies ramping up efforts to tackle climate change above and beyond what is required of them due to government regulations.
 The VCM provides an avenue of directing finance by such companies toward high-impact sustainability projects, including greenhouse gas reduction, mitigation and removal projects.
-This finance is crucial, as one of the biggest challenges in the fight against climate change is simply the cost of action itself.
-Carbon markets help lower these costs and subsidize innovative projects and thus accelerate emissions reductions.

 The information provided in this Medium Post pertaining to Klima DAO (“Klima DAO”), its crypto-assets, business assets, strategy, and operations, is for general informational purposes only and is not a formal offer to sell or a solicitation of an offer to buy any securities, options, futures, or other derivatives related to securities in any jurisdiction and its content is not prescribed by securities laws.
 Information contained in this Medium Post should not be relied upon as advice to buy or sell or old such securities or as an offer to sell such securities.
 This Medium Post does not take into account nor does it provide any tax, legal or investment advice or opinion regarding the specific investment objectives or financial situation of any person.
 Klima DAO and its agents, advisors, directors, officers, employees and shareholders make no representation or warranties, expressed or implied, as to the accuracy of such information and Klima DAO expressly disclaims any and all liability that may be based on such information or errors or omissions thereof.
 Klima DAO reserves the right to amend or replace the information contained herein, in part or entirely, at any time, and undertakes no obligation to provide the recipient with access to the amended information or to notify the recipient thereof.
 The information contained in this Medium Post supersedes any prior Medium Post or conversation concerning the same, similar or related information.
 Any information, representations or statements not contained herein shall not be relied upon for any purpose.
 Neither Klima DAO nor any of its representatives shall have any liability whatsoever, under contract, tort, trust or otherwise, to you or any person resulting from the use of the information in this Medium Post by you or any of your representatives or for omissions from the information in this Medium Post.
 Additionally, the Company undertakes no obligation to comment on the expectations of, or statements made by, third parties in respect of the matters discussed in this Medium Post.